Test Automation as a Service: The Complete Guide to TAaS

 The first and biggest reason to invest in automation testing as a service is that it allows you to develop better software faster and with fewer internal resources used.
 You can avoid unnecessary spending on hiring an entire automation team, skip the lengthy hiring and onboarding period, and increase the scope of testing, all while having the quality of your software improve dramatically and the cost of fixing a bug noticeably drop.

-Focus on core business
+Focus on Core Business

 For most companies, automation testing is just a part of ensuring the spotless quality of their software products, not their core business.
 In that case, entrusting testing to an external team is a perfectly sensible decision that frees your mind and the minds of your team members.
-It allows them to focus on further developing and improving the product while being absolutely confident in the quality of the solution.
+It allows them to focus on further developing and improving the solution while being absolutely confident in the quality of the solution.

 When your organization lacks the resources to test software in-house, there are different ways to fill those gaps.
 Some companies choose to work with freelancers or gig employees, and this strategy usually makes sense from a financial standpoint.
 However, continuous cooperation with a TAaS vendor allows you to build a long-term QA strategy and plan your project with meticulous attention to detail, and that may turn out to be more valuable than the ability to cut costs.